christopheparisse/teimeta/README.md

   * schemaSpec
     * start = root for the result xml
     * ns = namespace for the result xml
+    * rend = name of the optional css file
+    * altIdent = sub node that contains all material that goes in the header of the result file

   * elementSpec
     * ident="name of the tag in the TEI" corresp="optional tag to be used when ident is not unique"